The Ultimate In Birding Tours

 Those having already travelled elsewhere in the Lesser Sundas will be stunned by the abundance of pigeons and doves, thanks to the absence of widespread hunting and trapping on Wetar.
 This will be obvious during the course of the day, as Timor and Black Cuckoo-Doves, Timor Imperial Pigeon (which is nowadays very difficult at accessible sites in West Timor), Pink-headed Imperial Pigeon and Banded (or Black-backed) Fruit Dove thrive on this island, giving the best possible observation opportunities.

 We will keep our eyes peeled for other Wetar endemics including Black-necklaced Honeyeater, Wetar (or Crimson-hooded) Myzomela, Wetar Oriole and Wetar Figbird.
-At night, we will be looking for the endemic Wetar Scops Owl.
+At night, or even at a daytime roost, we will be looking for the endemic Wetar Scops Owl.

 We will also be seeing our first Scaly-breasted (or Banda or White-tufted) Honeyeaters, endemic to the islands of the eastern part of the Banda Sea.

-Species of a somewhat wider distribution include Cinnamon-banded Kingfisher, Marigold Lorikeet, Red-cheeked Parrot, Plain (or Timor) Gerygone, Rusty-breasted Whistler, Arafura (or Supertramp) Fantail, Orange-sided (or Orange-banded Thrush), Ashy-bellied White-eye, Tawny Grassbird and Blue-cheeked (or Red-chested) Flowerpecker.
-Common Kingfisher is also likely.
+Species of a somewhat wider distribution include Bonelli’s Eagle of the isolated subspecies renschi (known as ‘Rensch’s’ Eagle and a potential split), Cinnamon-banded Kingfisher, Marigold Lorikeet, Red-cheeked Parrot, Plain (or Timor) Gerygone, Rusty-breasted Whistler, Arafura (or Supertramp) Fantail, Orange-sided (or Orange-banded Thrush), Ashy-bellied White-eye, Tawny Grassbird and Blue-cheeked (or Red-chested) Flowerpecker.
+Spotted Dove and Common Kingfisher are also likely.

-From Wetar, we will sail eastwards towards Leti.
+From Wetar, we will sail westwards towards Alor.

 REMOTE ISLANDS OF THE BANDA SEA TOUR REPORT 2023